Chart Color Schemes

 Lloyd lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, the estimated population of Lloyd's suburb is around 1,711 as of November 2025.
-This reflects an increase of 202 people (13.4%) since the 2021 Census, which reported a population of 1,509 people.
-The change is inferred from the resident population of 1,690 estimated by AreaSearch following examination of the latest Estimated Resident Population data release by the ABS in June 2024 and an additional 70 validated new addresses since the Census date.
-This level of population equates to a density ratio of 365 persons per square kilometer, providing significant space per person and potential room for further development.
-Lloyd's suburb experienced a growth rate of 13.4% since the 2021 census, exceeding the SA3 area (3.5%) and the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth that contributed approximately 57.99999999999999% of overall population gains during recent periods.
+As of Nov 2025, the estimated population for the Lloyd statistical area (Lv2) is around 1,672, reflecting an increase of 163 people since the 2021 Census.
+This growth represents a 10.8% increase from the previously reported population of 1,509 people.
+The change is inferred from AreaSearch's resident population estimate of 1,660, based on examination of the latest ERP data release by the ABS (June 2024) and an additional 70 validated new addresses since the Census date.
+This level of population results in a density ratio of 357 persons per square kilometer, indicating significant space per person and potential room for further development.
+The Lloyd's growth rate of 10.8% since the 2021 census exceeded both the SA3 area (3.9%) and the SA4 region, marking it as a growth leader in the region.
+Natural growth contributed approximately 57.99999999999999% of overall population gains during recent periods for the Lloyd (SA2).

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-As we examine future population trends, a population increase just below the median of regional areas across the nation is expected, with the suburb expected to grow by 86 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 5.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Examining future population trends, the Lloyd (SA2) is expected to grow by 87 persons to 2041 based on aggregated SA2-level projections.
+This reflects an expected decrease of 3.2% in total over the 17 years.

 Frequently Asked Questions - Population